A look at the backroom staff here at Ipswich Town FC

 Town's Head Physio who is always first on the scene whenever a Blues player goes down with an injury.
 Matt has held the role for sometime now and is an integral part of Mick's backroom staff here at Portman Road.

 Working alongside Town's Head Physio Matt Byard, Alex is first on the scene to treat the players when they pick up any form of injury.
-Alex will be working with the first-team squad this season, after joining the backroom staff from a similar position in the Town Academy.
+Alex works with the first-team squad, after joining the backroom staff from a similar position in the Town Academy.